Challenges in Restructuring Community-based Moderation: Discussion

-A final difference lies in the fact that FlaggedRevs, like many contemporary social computing tools, is a more flexible, configurable, and adaptable technology than \textit{Lotus Notes}.
-Interviewees described how their wikis tweaked FlaggedRevs extensively to meet their needs, solve technical and workload management issues, and align technological frames within their subcommunities.
-For example, Pending Changes might be seen as a product of user innovation, but because it uses the same codebase, it inherits many of the flaws that FlaggedRevs exhibits.
-In a similar way, some communities like Farsi Wikipedia and Indonesian Wikipedia followed the example of English Wikipedia to scaled back the scope of the system, resulting in an update that they are mostly happy with.
-Although very different from Orlikowsi and Gash's \textit{Lotus Notes} context, this finding is in line with several studies of community-based moderation that point to the importance of user innovation in adapting to and improving the moderation technology \cite{kiene2019technological, 10.1145/3338243}.
+Next, interviewees described how their wikis tweaked FlaggedRevs extensively to meet their needs, solve technical and workload management issues, and align technological frames within their subcommunities.
+Similar to Pending Changes on English Wikipedia, Farsi and Indonesian Wikipedias scaled back the scope of the system, resulting in an update that they are mostly happy with.
+Although very different from Orlikowsi and Gash's \textit{Lotus Notes} context, this finding is in line with several studies of community-based moderation that point to the importance of user innovation in adapting to and improving moderation technology \cite{kiene2019technological, 10.1145/3338243}.

-\section{Implications}
+\subsection{Implications}

-Orlikowski and Gash's findings suggest the need for a bottom-up design process that takes into consideration the frames of managers and users for whom the technology is being built.
-FlaggedRevs seems to have followed Orlikowski and Gash's recommendations in that the decision to deploy FlaggedRevs went through multiple rounds of discussions where all community members could express their doubts or concerns.
+Orlikowski and Gash's findings suggest the need for a bottom-up design process that takes into consideration the frames of managers and users.
+In accordance with Orlikowski and Gash's recommendations, FlaggedRevs went through multiple rounds of discussions where all community members could express their doubts or concerns.
 Despite this, FlaggedRevs struggled in many communities.
-Our results suggest that a grassroots approach could not guarantee the workflow of the adopted tool, especially around workload and technical implementations.
-It may simply be difficult to align with community expectations through discussion alone.
+Our results suggest that a grassroots approach does not guarantee the acceptance of a new tool.
+The personal nature of workload and workflow, and the sometimes-obtuse nature of technical implementation details, may be difficult to align with community expectations through discussion alone.
 The best solutions may involve giving communities the ability to experiment and tweak new technology on their own.

-Our findings have implications for moderation decisions in a range of decentralized communities.
-For example, the rise of decentralized social media networks such as the Fediverse, Mastodon Bluesky, and so on, has raised questions about how these systems should be effectively moderated.
-Our findings point to the importance of making progress on decentralized moderation approaches where technological choices are left to subcommunities.
-Although extremely challenging, flexible and decentralized forms of moderation may be less challenging than attempting to align technological frames across different communities.
+Our findings demonstrate implications for moderation decisions in a range of decentralized communities.
+For example, the rise of decentralized social media networks, such as Mastodon and Bluesky, raised questions about how these systems should be moderated.
+Flexible and decentralized forms of moderation may be less challenging to support in some ways because they do not require aligning technological frames across different communities into a single system.